taocpp/PEGTL/README.md

 The master branch of the PEGTL is stable in the sense that all known bugs are fixed and all unit tests run without errors.

-Each commit is [automatically](https://travis-ci.org/ColinH/PEGTL) [tested](https://ci.appveyor.com/project/ColinH/PEGTL) with [multiple](https://doozer.io/user/ColinH/PEGTL) operating systems, compilers and versions, currently:
+Each commit is [automatically](https://travis-ci.org/ColinH/PEGTL) [tested](https://ci.appveyor.com/project/ColinH/PEGTL) with [multiple](https://doozer.io/user/ColinH/PEGTL) architectures, operating systems, compilers and versions, currently:

 * Debian 8 (Jessie, i386), GCC (4.9) with libstdc++
 * Ubuntu 12.04 LTS, GCC (4.7, 4.8, 4.9, 5, 6) with libstdc++